chinedufn/swift-bridge/README.md

 Here's a quick peek at how bindings look.

-A more thorough walk through of `swift-bridge` can be found in the book (TODO: Link to GitHub pages).
+A more thorough walk through of `swift-bridge` can be found in the [book](https://chinedufn.github.io/swift-bridge/index.html).

 ```rust
 // lib.rs